Weissensee, Austria: History

 In the centre of the town is a bridge across the lake, first mentioned in a 1348 deed.
 It was replaced by a reinforced concrete construction in 1967.

 The Catholic church in the village of Gatschach was first documented in 1485.
 Nevertheless, Weissensee is one of the few municipalities in Austria with a Protestant majority (73.6% as of 2001).
 Not until the 1781 Patent of Toleration issued by the Habsburg emperor Joseph II could they confess themselves and be allowed to worship in a Bethaus (i.e. "pray house" – explicitly not a church).
 The present-day Neo-Gothic church in Techendorf was erected from 1900 to 1903.

 The commune of Techendorf was established in 1850; the name was changed in 1968 for tourist reasons.
 Summer tourism around the lake is the main component of the local economy.
 Since 1989, an Alternative Elfstedentocht is organized there by the SWS (Stichting Winter Sporten) on the natural ice rink in winter.

 In 1986, the ice chase scenes for James Bond movie The Living Daylights were shot in the town and vicinity.

 Politics

-Seats in the municipal assembly (Gemeinderat) as of 2009 elections:
+The municipal council (Gemeinderat) consists of eleven members.
+Since the 2021 local elections, it is made up of the following parties: